router5/router5.github.io/_docs/understanding-router5.md

 ### Tree of routes

 Your routes are organised in a tree, made of segments and nodes.
 At the top will always be an unnamed root node (its name is an empty string `''`).
+It gives you the ability to have nested routes, each node of the tree (except the root node) is a valid route of your application.

 For the rest of this article, we will use the following simple example of a few nested routes: